Felix-Berman/CST_scripts/README.md

 # CST_scripts
-A collection of scripts to assist CST workflow
+A collection of scripts to assist CST frequency simulation workflow

 ## Requirements
 - Python 3.8 or higher, you can use the CST python interpreter